simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-16 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Dec 09-Dec 11 2023
+Solar Radiation Storm Forecast for Dec 10-Dec 12 2023

-              Dec 09  Dec 10  Dec 11
+              Dec 10  Dec 11  Dec 12
-S1 or greater    5%      5%      5%
+S1 or greater   10%     10%     10%

-Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+Rationale: There is a slight chance for S1 (Minor) or greater solar radiation storms all three days.
-No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Dec 08 2023 2307 UTC.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Dec 09 2023 0955 UTC.

-Radio Blackout Forecast for Dec 09-Dec 11 2023
+Radio Blackout Forecast for Dec 10-Dec 12 2023

-              Dec 09        Dec 10        Dec 11
+              Dec 10        Dec 11        Dec 12
-R1-R2           40%           40%           40%
+R1-R2           55%           55%           55%
-R3 or greater    5%            5%            5%
+R3 or greater   10%           10%           10%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 09-11 Dec.
+Rationale: R1-R2 (Minor-Moderate) or greater radio blackouts are likely, and there is a slight chance for R3 (Strong) or greater blackouts all three days.

 ```